Learn about the health risks of using opioids and the penalties for violating laws governing its use.

 The schedules are described below.
 Note that all Schedule I drugs (except marijuana pursuant to a valid prescription and for a limited purpose) and many Schedule II drugs are illegal to possess.

 Schedule I drugs have a high potential for abuse with no accepted medical use.
-Drugs in this schedule include heroin, and LSD.
+Drugs in this schedule include heroin and LSD.

 Schedule II drugs have a high potential for abuse and severe dependence, but have a currently accepted medical use.
 Schedule II drugs include fentanyl, PCP, cocaine, methadone, methamphetamine, and codeine.

-Schedule III drugs have less potential for abuse than schedule II drugs, a potential for moderate dependency and an accepted medical use.
+Schedule III drugs have less potential for abuse than Schedule II drugs, a potential for moderate dependency and an accepted medical use.
 Anabolic steroids and buprenorphine fall into this category.

 Schedule IV drugs have less potential for abuse than Schedule III drugs, a limited potential for dependency, and are accepted in medical treatment.
 Schedule IV drugs include Valium, Xanax and other tranquilizers and sedatives.